jaclyn-eissman/Sex-Differences-Cognitive-Resilience/README.md

 `PLINK`, `GWAMA`, `GCTA`, `MAGMA`, `GNOVA` (also see [here](https://github.com/qlu-lab/GNOVA-2.0))

 ### Acknowledgement
+Data from this study was obtained from the following cohorts: Anti-Amyloid Treatment in Asymptomatic Alzheimer (A4), Alzheimer's Disease Neuroimaging Initiative (ADNI), Adult Changes in Thought (ACT), and Religious Orders Study/Memory and Aging Project (ROS/MAP).

 For cognitive resilience phenotype model creation and validation, please see [Dumitrescu et al., 2020](https://doi.org/10.1093/brain/awaa209) and [Hohman et al., 2016](https://doi.org/10.1212/WNL.0000000000003397).

 ### Citation